-The Ulster Way passes through part of the forest.
-Mountain biking is permitted in a specified part of the forest.
+The International Appalachian Trail / Ulster Way pass through part of the forest.
 There is also a youth camp site.
 A major recreational feature of the forest is the five mile long drive which offers some breathtaking views.
 A number of vista parks have been created where the motorist can pull in to enjoy the magnificent scenery.

-People with mobility difficulties will love the five mile long drive with breathtaking views.
-Aswell as walking, visitors can mountain bike and horse ride in the area although a permit is required for horse riding.
+As well as walking, horse ride is permitted in the southern section of the forest with a permit.
 Orienteering trails can be devised to suit all ages and abilities.
 There are also camping and BBQ facilities on site.

 Inspired by its natural surroundings, the wooden sculpture is sure to fascinate the kids with plenty of opportunities for exploration and play.